alberto56/dcycleblog/_posts/2022-02-27-drupal-translations.md

 I have found that most clients will send unversioned Excel files or (ugh!)
 Word documents with string modification or translation requests.
 Dealing with these is time-consuming for developers, and expensive for clients.

-After a 30-minute traning on how to translate strings, perhaps shortcuts (links on a wiki page, perhaps) to the string-translation pages, clients are empowered to do their own translation, and developers are not distracted.
+After a 30-minute traning on how to translate strings, with hyperlinks to the string-translation pages on a wiki perhaps, clients are empowered to do their own translation, and developers are not distracted.

 An added bonus of string overrides is that you can write your end-to-end tests based on unchanging strings, [for example here we are asserting that the string "Log In" is on the /user page](https://github.com/dcycle/starterkit-drupal8site/blob/9/tests/browser-tests/testLogInAndEdit.js), regardless of whether your site-editors decide to change, say, "Log In" to "Log in" (with a lower-case i) or whatever else.